-Finding themselves on a blind dating ad in a risqué newspaper, two strangers discover that they share a particular sexual fantasy and want to meet to live it in a relationship.
+Finding each other on a blind dating ad in a risqué newspaper, two strangers discover that they share a particular sexual fantasy and want to meet to live it in a relationship.

 It quickly becomes clear to both of them that they have found perhaps even more than what they were looking for in a casual relationship.